 Right here, right now drop in counselling program for women

-What: Right here, right now drop in counselling is a program that will provide single session therapy to women in St John’s area.
+What: Right here, right now drop in counselling is a program that provides single session therapy to women in St John’s area.

 Where: The Women’s Centre – 170 Cashin Avenue Extension

 What should I expect?
 No appointment or referral is necessary.
 A woman can show up during drop –in hours and, after some simple intake information is collected, she can receive service.
 The sessions can vary in length.
 It could be as long as I hour.
 We will take women on a first come first serve basis and we will do everything we can to accommodate everyone who comes.

 Why: Overall, there are long wait lists and a shortage of mental health professionals in this area.
 Particularly there is a lack of appropriate women centred mental health services that can be accessed when they are most needed.
 It is our hope that this drop-in counselling program will be useful for women either as a stand-alone service or as a stopgap service while women connect to the other services they need and/or are requiring support during the long wait times.